go-acme/lego/docs/content/dns/zz_gen_safedns.md

 - Since: v4.6.0

-Here is an example bash command using the UKFast SafeDNS provider:
+Here is an example bash command using the ANS SafeDNS provider:

 ```bash
 SAFEDNS_AUTH_TOKEN=xxxxxx \